travis-ci/travis.rb/README.md

 #### `token`

-The use the Ruby library you will need to obtain an access token first.
+In order to use the Ruby library you will need to obtain an access token first.
 To do this simply run the `travis login` command.
 Once logged in you can check your token with `travis token`:

     $ travis token
     Your access token is super-secret